omar-araboghli/pandemie/README.md

 For more details, please check the [usage-manual](https://gitlab.com/omar.araboghli/pandemie/-/wikis/Usage).

 ## Software Architecture
 Interested in how all components are connected to each other ?
-Then hurry up and visit this [page](https://gitlab.com/omar.araboghli/pandemie/-/wikis/Software-Architecture)!
+Then visit this [page](https://gitlab.com/omar.araboghli/pandemie/-/wikis/Software-Architecture)!

 ## Theoretical Overview
 We are representing a solution using a Reinforcement Deep Q-Learning method.